 The Tuck School of Business at Dartmouth College, also known simply as “Tuck,” is the oldest graduate school of management in the United States.
-Consistently ranked one of the top ten U.S. MBA programs, Tuck is number three in the Bloomberg Businessweek U.S. business school rankings.
-It is also one of the smallest business schools in the United States, with fewer than 300 students in the Class of 2026.
-The combination of its small size and remote location in Hanover, New Hampshire, gives Dartmouth Tuck a distinctive culture; students and alumni alike refer to themselves as “Tuckies” and are passionately loyal to the school, to which an astonishing two-thirds of alumni donate annually.
-Dartmouth MBA alumni give in other ways as well, with many students reporting having cold-called alumni to discuss job opportunities and having their phone calls eagerly returned the same day.
+Consistently ranked one of the top ten U.S. MBA programs, Tuck is number six in the 2025 Bloomberg Businessweek U.S. business school ranking.
+It is also one of the smallest business schools in the United States, with just 304 students in the Class of 2027.
+The combination of its small size and remote location in Hanover, New Hampshire, gives Dartmouth Tuck a distinctive culture.
+Students and alumni alike refer to themselves as “Tuckies” and are passionately loyal to the school, to which an astonishing two-thirds of alumni donate annually.
+Dartmouth MBA alumni give back in other ways as well, with many students reporting having cold-called alumni to discuss job opportunities and having their phone calls eagerly returned the same day.

 The Tuck School of Business Insider’s Guide